Roscoe Conkling: Legacy

 Chauncey Depew, the noted railroad executive, political observer and himself a member of the United States Senate from New York from 1899 to 1911, commented thus more than 30 years after Conkling's death: "[Roscoe Conkling] was created by nature for a great career ... he was the handsomest man of his time ... his mental equipment nearly approached genius ... [but] with all his oratorical power and his talent in debate, he made little impression on the country and none upon posterity ...
 The reason for this was that his wonderful gifts were wholly devoted to partisan discussions and local issues."

 A statute of Conkling in Madison Square Park, near Conkling's Manhattan home.

 A statue of him stands in Madison Square Park in New York City.
 Conkling is the namesake to the hamlets Roscoe, New York, Roscoe, South Dakota, and Roscoe, Georgia and Roscoe Conkling Park, a 625 acre park in Utica, New York containing a zoo, golf course, and ski area.
 His house in Utica was made a National Historic Landmark in 1975.
 Los Angeles's Roscoe Boulevard may or may not have been named after him.

 Conkling's stature as a powerful politician—and the interests of others in currying favor with him—led to many babies being named for him.
 These include Roscoe C. Patterson, Roscoe Conkling Oyer, Roscoe Conkling Simmons, Roscoe Conkling Giles, Roscoe Conkling Bruce, Roscoe C. McCulloch, Roscoe Conkling Ensign Brown and Roscoe Conkling ("Fatty") Arbuckle.
 Arbuckle's father, however, despised Conkling and named the boy because he suspected the boy wasn't his own, and as a nod towards Conkling's reputation as a philanderer.
 Roscoe Conkling Brown Sr., the father of Roscoe C. Brown Jr., changed his own name from George to honor Conkling.

 Cultural depictions

 Conkling serves as a character in Rosemary Simpson's 2017 detective novel What the Dead Leave Behind.

-To spite his large son, whose delivery he believed hastened his petite wife's death and whose great size implied infidelity, the slender William Goodrich Arbuckle named his 14 lb baby Roscoe Conkling Arbuckle in reference to the politician's notorious extramarital affairs.

-Conkling was portrayed by Shea Whigham in the 2025 Netflix historical drama miniseries, Death by Lightning.
+Conkling was portrayed by Shea Whigham in the 2025 Netflix historical drama miniseries Death by Lightning.